 VARIABLE REMUNERATION DEFERRAL

 Label Chairman CBN Group Other Identified Staff

 Deferral period 4 years 4 years

-Deferred portion 50% 40%
+Deferred portion 0.5000 0.4000

-Deferred variable remuneration is vested annually, with equal parts of cash and phantom shares vesting each year.
+Deferred variable remuneration is vested annually, with equal parts of cash and phantom shares vesting each year (phantom shares being the sole instrument.
+The Bank is not stock exchange listed, hence, related instruments are not applicable).
 The first deferred portion of the variable remuneration does not vest sooner than 12 months after the start of the deferral period.
 See the table below for an elaboration of such a scheme.
 No interest is paid during or after the deferral period.